One of the whales’ most striking behaviors is when they slap their tails on the water. It is an incredible sight, but the sound is unforgettable too.

 When whales get overwhelmed by these parasites, they have been seen to slap their tails to remove them.

 Whales also lobtail when migrating, but the patterns change.
 When whales are traveling long distances, their primary focus is on swimming.
 Migrating whales minimize their activities of slapping their tail to conserve energy when migrating.

 Does Lobtailing Help Their Songs?

 Migrating whales are known to sing.
-Some whales make vocal sounds such as barks, grumbles, snorts, groans, and whoops when they are migrating.
+When migrating, some whales make vocal sounds such as barks, grumbles, snorts, groans, and whoops.

-Another way of signaling is to slap their tails as a way of creating rhythm.
+Another way of signaling is to slap their tails to create rhythm.
 This is one of the reasons why you can observe whales lobtailing together.